-But, to use another often used metaphor, do ecosystems have proper consensus in research community?
-Does notions of ecosystem add insight beyond existing constructs of broadly similar content, such as value chains and supply networks, or are we dealing simply with yet another convenient catchphrase that allows management consultants substitute substance for impression?
+The emergence of ecosystems as in interesting metaphore raises an important question about its consensus in research community: Do notions of ecosystem add insight beyond existing constructs of broadly similar content, such as value chains and supply networks, or are we dealing simply with yet another convenient catchphrase that allows management consultants substitute substance for impression?
 An exploratory review of the literature would certainly suggest ample reason to be skeptical.
 Most of the uses of the term ecosystem are found in practitioner literature, with only few treatments in academic journals; definitions proliferate and are often difficult to reconcile; and the term has been used in a variety of contexts without much cross- fertilization between domains and levels of analysis.
 As we will seek to demonstrate in this study, however, proliferation does not necessarily mean absence of progress.
 While the field is certainly fragmented, pockets of advances exist, and taken together, the literature does appear to provide insight into the management of innovation in evolving networks of interconnected actors organized around a focal firm or platform.
 Reviewing the proliferating ecosystem literature and extracting insight for management of innovation is what we seek in this research piece.
 We aim to show that the ecosystem construct does have at least some research consensus and we seek to illustrate what that consensus might look like.

 Keywords